2015 Melbourne Cup

 The 2015 Emirates Melbourne Cup was the 155th running of the Melbourne Cup, a prestigious Australian Thoroughbred horse race.
 The race, run over 3200 m, was held on 3 November 2015 at Melbourne's Flemington Racecourse.
 The date is a public holiday in the state of Victoria.
 The final field for the race was declared on 31 October.
 The total prize money for the race was A$6.2 million, the same as the previous year.

 The winner was Prince of Penzance, ridden by Michelle Payne, who became the first female jockey to win the Melbourne Cup.
 He was trained by Darren Weir, who has since been banned from horseracing & charged with animal cruelty offences.

 Max Dynamite ran second and Criterion third.

 Background

 Prior to the race, racehorse advocacy groups and animal rights activists attempted to highlight the number of racehorse deaths due to injuries sustained during a race.
-The death of two horses in Melbourne Cup 2014 race has called into question the use of the whip and whether it results in unnecessary harm to the animal.
+The deaths of two horses in Melbourne Cup 2014 race has called into question the use of the whip and whether it results in unnecessary harm to the animal.
 Racing Australia has since amended its rules governing the use of the whip, effective from 1 December 2015.